eTilbudsavis/native-android-sdk/README.md

 	eta.location.setLocation(latitude, longitude, geocoded, accuracy, locationDetermined, distance)

 As you will find you have several options in the location class.
+It's also possible to set bounds on the search results in the api requests, wich is likewise done via the location object.

 ### Api
 The api makes callback's via the RequestListener interface, which means you